 View change record →The updated terms now route Twilio service agreements for Mexico and Brazil customers to new regional entities rather than Twilio Inc., which may affect service delivery, dispute resolution venue, and applicable local law.
 The definition of Order Form was expanded to explicitly include self-service online purchases, clarifying that terms negotiated through Twilio's account interface carry the same contractual weight as traditional executed agreements.
 The terms also removed language stating that Twilio would not materially decrease overall service functionality, replacing it with a simpler statement that services may change over time, which narrows the operational commitment Twilio makes regarding service stability.
 You can review the separate agreements that now govern your use based on your regional location.

-View change record →Business customers and developers whose applications depend on Twilio face the risk of service interruption if their account is suspended or terminated, including for reasons such as payment failure or Twilio's reasonable belief that suspension is necessary to prevent harm.
+View full change record →Business customers and developers whose applications depend on Twilio face the risk of service interruption if their account is suspended or terminated, including for reasons such as payment failure or Twilio's reasonable belief that suspension is necessary to prevent harm.

 How other platforms handle this